Sir Robert Arbuthnot, 4th Baronet: Performance at the Battle of Jutland

 Arbuthnot's unwise 'berserk rush' towards the enemy was likely a result of his impetuous and overzealous nature; Steel & Hart likened Arbuthnot to "a bulldog with its teeth firmly into its prey...as if only he and they existed.
 No thought of his smoke obfuscating the view of the all-important battlecruisers and dreadnoughts.
 No thought of what might lie ahead cloaked in the poor visibility.
 No thought, really, at all, at least as far as can now be judged."
 Marder speculates that Arbuthnot's rush may have also partially stemmed from his quasi-religious zeal in obeying Grand Fleet standing orders, which did, in fact, call for cruisers to rapidly seek out and report on the position of the enemy main battle fleet, which was not immediately in view.
 Walter Cowan, captain of the battlecruiser HMS Princess Royal saw the cruisers approaching the German fleet and commented he would "bet anything" it was Arbuthnot.
 One beneficiary of the fiasco was the destroyer HMS Onslow, which was engaged in a torpedo attack on the German fleet at this time.
 The more interesting targets Defence, Warrior and then Warspite drew fire away from her, allowing her to escape.
 Her commander, John Tovey, went on to play a part in the sinking of the German battleship Bismarck in the Second World War.

-A memorial plaque was erected to Arbuthnot in St. Giles' Cathedral, Edinburgh. and he was posthumously made a Knight Commander of the Order of the Bath, having been made a Companion already in 1916.
+A memorial plaque was erected to Arbuthnot in St. Giles' Cathedral, Edinburgh, and he was posthumously appointed a Knight Commander of the Order of the Bath, having been made a Companion already in 1916.